 You cannot use the same Adobe ID to create multiple viewer apps.
 Create a different Adobe ID for each app.
 When signing in to publish folios, use the appropriate Adobe ID.

-- Register as an Android Market developer or Amazon Appstore developer.
-It costs $25 to sign up for Android Market (Google Play).
+- Register as a Google Play developer or Amazon Appstore developer.
+It costs $25 to sign up for Google Play (previously called Android Market).
 Becoming an Amazon Appstore developer is free for the first year.
-Complete the sign-in process so that you become eligible to submit your apps to the Android Market or Amazon Appstore.
+Complete the sign-in process so that you become eligible to submit your apps to the Google Play Store or Amazon Appstore.

 - Create a private key certificate.
 You can use the same certificate for both platforms.